fudanchii/imtomu-rs/README.md

 examples
 ---
-There are some examples on how to use tomu-hal in examples folder.
+There are some examples on how to use tomu in examples folder.

 license
 ---